netinvent/ofunctions/README.md

   - get_writable_random_file: Returns a filename of a not-yet existing file we can write into
 - json_sanitize: make sure json does not contain unsupported chars, yes I look at you Windows eventlog
 - logger_utils: basic no brain console + file log creation
-- mailer: send emails regardless of ssl/tls protocols, in batch or as single mail, with attachments
+- mailer: A class to deal with email sending, regardless of ssl/tls protocols, in batch or as single mail, with attachments
 - network: various tools like ping, internet check, MTU probing and public IP discovery
 - platform: nothing special here, just check what arch we are running on
 - process: simple kill-them-all function to terminate subprocesses